The easiest route to get to Hunter’s Fire Tower — plus a more difficult descent, with an optional side quest to Southwest Hunter.

 Again, there are many muddy and boggy sections, some strewn with logs, others with short sections of rough mountain paving…

 After a long tough hike, finally getting down to Diamond Notch is a real treat.
-This is an extremely popular spot, as it’s only a mile from a trailhead and the trail is very easy.
-By 10:00 am, it was already getting busy.
+This is a very popular spot, as it’s only a mile from a trailhead and the trail up to it is very easy.
+On this day, by 10:00 am it was already getting busy.

-Right from the road, a herd path — short but steep and tricky — leads down to the pools below the falls…
+Right from the road, a herd path — short, steep, tricky — leads down to the pools below the falls…

 This is great spot to cool off, soak your feet, and just rest by the water’s edge before the final walk to your car.

 From the falls, continue downhill and walk out alongside the West Kill river until you pass the West Kill trailhead.
 Continue via a short road walk back to the Hunter Mountain trailhead.
 From the falls to the parking area takes 20-25 minutes.